 - MWL is for “Male, White, Large” (variants of the product).

 We can then stretch this out so we replace TCL with TP (t-shirt polo), for example.
 Or use WWL for women’s white large at the end instead of MWL.
-The combinations are almost endless, and it’s built with our own standardised formula in mind.
+The combinations are almost endless, and it’s built with our own standardized formula in mind.

 This format, again, may not quite work for you.

-But the key is to assess the unique variables that go into the products in your catalogue.
+But the key is to assess the unique variables that go into the products in your catalog.
 Then put them together into a logical code that is as short as possible while still making sense.

 4) Avoid confusing similarities